pololu/rpicsim/docs/KnownIssues.md

 The ANSELx bit for a real PIC pin only disables the digital input circuitry and should not affect the pin's use as a digital output.
 However, if the ANSELx bit is set to 1, then {RPicSim::Pin#driving_low?} always seems to return true even if the pin is actually driving high.

-This flaw is tested in `spec/integration/pin_spec.rb`.
+This issue is tested in `spec/integration/pin_spec.rb`.

 Pins report the wrong output state if LATx is set before TRISx